Decedents’ Estates on the Multistate Essay Exam: Highly Tested Topics and Tips

-4. Focus on past essays in conjunction with your bar review outlines
+4. Focus on past MEEs in conjunction with your bar review outlines

-Many commercial courses seem to not teach Wills and Trusts exactly how it is tested on the Multistate Essay Exam.
+Some commercial courses do not teach certain topics in Decedents’ Estates in the same way that it is tested on the MEE.
 Here are a few examples:

 - Some courses mix up the words “per capita at each generation” and “per capita with representation.”
-So, the NCBE will state them one way but courses will define them differently.
+This creates a problem for students because the NCBE defines the concepts one way but the courses define them differently.

 - Most courses focus a lot on calculating the share of a surviving spouse.
-This is not really tested in much detail on the MEE.
+This concept has not been tested in much detail on the MEE.

-- Issues regarding class gifts are complicated in Wills and Trusts questions.
-Whether only class members take or whether class members can devise their interest or whether the antilapse statute will save a gift are all issues that are tested on the MEE but not taught in a lot of detail by commercial courses.
-(We teach them in our MEE Essay Course and give an overview in our MEE One-Sheets).
+- Whether only class members take a class gift, whether class members can devise their interest, or whether the antilapse statute will save a gift are all issues that are tested on the MEE but are sometimes not taught in detail by most commercial courses.
+(We teach them in our MEE Course and give an overview in our MEE One-Sheets).

 - The MEE has tested the parentelic method and consanguinity method of determining heirship, which does not seem to be commonly covered by commercial courses.